ObjectBoxPC/dwarves-days/README.md

 > Can you name the Seven Seas?

 > Sure, there's...Gulf of Mexico, green, fifth seal, Barnard, Sunday, physical, Lighthouse of Alexandria.

+## License

+This package is available under the MIT License.
+Refer to `LICENSE.txt` for details.